 Phases of the Match

 The Match is conducted in two Phases.
-All eligible applicants that intend to participate in the Match must register for the Match prior to the Rank Order List deadline for Phase I of the Match.
+All eligible applicants that intend to participate in the Match must register for the Match before the Rank Order List deadline for Phase I of the Match.
 The two Phases of the Match then proceed as follows:

 Programs with positions available will offer those positions to applicants in Phase II of the Match.
-Applicants who register for the Match prior to the Rank Order List deadline for Phase I of the Match and who do not obtain a position in Phase I (e.g., those who withdraw or remain unmatched) will be eligible to participate in Phase II.
+Applicants who register for the Match before the Rank Order List deadline for Phase I of the Match and who do not obtain a position in Phase I (e.g., those who withdraw or remain unmatched) will be eligible to participate in Phase II.
 Those applicants may apply to programs that are participating in Phase II.
-All applicants and programs must submit their Rank Order Lists by the Rank Order List deadline for Phase II of the Match, March 19, 2018.
-A second match will be carried out using those Rank Order Lists, and the results of Phase II of the Match will then be distributed on March 26, 2018.
+All applicants and programs must submit their Rank Order Lists by the Rank Order List deadline for Phase II of the Match, March 18, 2019.
+A second match will be carried out using those Rank Order Lists, and the results of Phase II of the Match will then be distributed on March 25, 2019.